 Imagine waking up to the sound of your front door crashing open, not because of an emergency, but because the police believe you're hiding a fugitive.
-This is the situation that Dollree Mapp faced on May 23, 1957.
+Because of that, this is the situation that Dollree Mapp faced on May 23, 1957.
 Without a warrant, police ransacked her home in Cleveland, Ohio, ostensibly searching for a suspect in a bombing.
 What they found instead was something entirely different: obscene materials, which led to her conviction.
 But this seemingly straightforward case ignited a legal battle that would forever change the landscape of criminal procedure in the United States.

 Main Subheading